Webster, Florida

 Webster is a city located in Sumter County, Florida, United States.
 As of the 2020 census, the city had a total population of 778.

 The ZIP Code for this city is 33597, which is shared by Oak Grove, St. Catherine, Croom-a-Coochee, Tarrytown, Linden and part of Mabel.

 Geography

-The approximate coordinates for the City of Webster is located at (28.613142, –82.054043).

 According to the United States Census Bureau, the city has a total area of 1.3 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Webster has a humid subtropical climate zone (Cfa).